mcvollberg/mcvollberg.github.io/_pages/research.md

 **Episodic simulation and empathy**

 We tend to empathize more with loved ones than with strangers.
-Is that because we represent their situation the same but care differently, or do we already represent their situation differently to begin with?
+Is that because we imagine their situation the same but care differently, or do we already imagine their situation differently to begin with?
 When we read or hear about others' misfortunes rather than witnessing them, we draw from our past experiences (i.e., episodes) to imagine the specific scene (i.e., "episodic simulation").
 Consequently, such imagination can vary in the kind and extent of past experiences that make up the mental scene.
 This line of research uses behavioral experiments and neuroimaging to examine how we imagine others' misfortunes differently depending on our relationship to them.
 A key finding is that others' surroundings may spontaneously come to mind in less detail when we imagine the misfortunes of disliked others.

 ---